Soft-Condensed-Matter/Dynamical-Properties/README.md

 viscocity using the fluctuation of the diagonal tensor pressure components.
 The program requieres the autoccorelation functions given in the files PFACF.dat and PFACaa.dat, respectively.

+Code: EFACF.f90

+Description: Determines the energy flux (heat current) autocorrelation function using its cartesian cartesian components contained in the file MDEfx.dat.
+The number of samples must be previously provided.